-BAD GOOD He used to help in the specification of new software He used to help specify new software Acid rain accounts for the destruction of ancient stone-work Acid rain destroys ancient stone-work When you take into consideration When you consider Clicking the icon causes the execution of the program The program executes when the icon is clicked Measurement of static software properties was performed by the tool The tool measured static software properties The analysis of the software was performed by Fred Fred analysed the software The testing of the software was carried out by Jane Jane tested the software It was reported by Jones that method x facilitated the utilisation of inspection techniques by the testing team Jones reported that method x helped the testing team use inspection techniques
+BAD GOOD He used to help in the specification of new products He used to help specify new products Acid rain accounts for the destruction of ancient stone-work Acid rain destroys ancient stone-work When you take into consideration When you consider Clicking the icon causes the execution of the program The program executes when the icon is clicked Measurement of the material density was performed by the instrument The instrument measured the material density The analysis of the data was performed by Fred Fred analysed the data The testing of the product was carried out by Jane Jane tested the product It was reported by Jones that method x facilitated the utilisation of inspection techniques by the testing team Jones reported that method x helped the testing team use inspection techniques

 The last example is a particular favourite of mine (the bad version appeared in a published paper) since it manages to breach just about every principle of good writing style.
 It uses a noun construct instead of a verb and it includes two of the forbidden words (facilitated, utilisation).
 However, one of the worst features of this sentence is that it says "It was reported by Jones" instead of simply "Jones reported".
-This is a classic example of use of passive rather active constructs.
+This is a classic example of use of passive rather than active constructs.
 We deal with this in the next section.